-In January 2012, the Company entered into a collaboration and license agreement (the Agreement) with Shire pursuant to which the Company and Shire collaborate to research, develop and commercialize human therapeutics and diagnostics for monogenic diseases based on Sangamo's ZFP technology.
-Under the Agreement, the Company and Shire may develop potential human therapeutic or diagnostic products for seven gene targets.
+In January 2012, the Company entered into a collaboration and license agreement (Shire Agreement) with Shire pursuant to which the Company and Shire collaborate to research, develop and commercialize human therapeutics and diagnostics for monogenic diseases based on Sangamo's ZFP technology.
+Under the Shire Agreement, the Company and Shire may develop potential human therapeutic or diagnostic products for seven gene targets.
 The initial four gene targets selected were blood clotting Factors VII, VIII, IX and X, and products developed for such initial gene targets will be used for treating or diagnosing hemophilia.
 In June 2012, Shire selected a fifth gene target for the development of a ZFP therapeutic for Huntington's disease (HD), an inherited neurodegenerative disease for which there are currently no therapies available to slow the disease progression.
 Shire has the right, subject to certain limitations, to designate two additional gene targets.
-Pursuant to the Agreement, the Company granted Shire an exclusive, world-wide, royalty-bearing license, with the right to grant sublicenses, to use Sangamo's ZFP technology for the purpose of developing and commercializing human therapeutic and diagnostic products for the gene targets.
-The initial research term of the Agreement is six years and is subject to extensions upon mutual agreement and under other specified circumstances.
+Pursuant to the Shire Agreement, the Company granted Shire an exclusive, world-wide, royalty-bearing license, with the right to grant sublicenses, to use Sangamo's ZFP technology for the purpose of developing and commercializing human therapeutic and diagnostic products for the gene targets.
+The initial research term of the Shire Agreement is six years and is subject to extensions upon mutual agreement and under other specified circumstances.

-Under the terms of the Agreement, the Company is responsible for all research activities through the submission of an Investigative New Drug Application (IND) or European Clinical Trial Application (CTA), while Shire is responsible for clinical development and commercialization of products generated from the research program from and after the acceptance of an IND or CTA for the product.
+Under the terms of the Shire Agreement, the Company is responsible for all research activities through the submission of an IND or European Clinical Trial Application (CTA), while Shire is responsible for clinical development and commercialization of products generated from the research program from and after the acceptance of an IND or CTA for the product.
 Shire reimburses Sangamo for its internal and external research program-related costs.

-Under the agreement, the Company received an upfront license fee of \$13.0 million.
+Under the Shire Agreement, the Company received an upfront license fee of \$13.0 million.
 In addition, the Company will also be eligible to receive \$33.5 million in payments upon the achievement of specified research, regulatory, clinical development milestones, including payments for each gene target through the acceptance of an IND or CTA submission totaling \$8.5 million, as well as \$180 million in payments upon the achievement of specified commercialization and sales milestones.
-The total amount of potential milestone payments for each of the seven gene targets, assuming the achievement of all specified milestones in the Agreement, is \$213.5 million.
+The total amount of potential milestone payments for each of the seven gene targets, assuming the achievement of all specified milestones in the Shire Agreement, is \$213.5 million.
 The Company will also be eligible to receive royalty payments that are a tiered double-digit percentage of net sales of licensed product sold by Shire or its sublicensees developed under the collaboration, if any.
-To date, no products have been approved and therefore no royalty fees have been earned under the Agreement with Shire.
+In the third quarter of 2014 we received a \$1.0 million milestone payment from Shire related to toxicology studies for our hemophilia B program.
+To date, no products have been approved and therefore no royalty fees have been earned under the Shire Agreement.